CuiZiban/Fuck_You-Language/README.md

 This is a real-time interpreted programming language based on C++.
 It supports basic features such as variable/array definition and modification, conditional statements, loops, and more.

 Its unique characteristic is that all statements follow the format of "fuck" (case-sensitive to distinguish commands) + parameter list + "YOU!", giving it a distinctive style.

+When running the executable file, first input valid code, then input the data.